lahdjirayhan/drive-kesma-library-linker/README.md

 Usage: `*auth USERNAME PASSWORD`

-What it does: Saves the provided authorization detail.
-The authorization is unique and associated with your LINE account.
+What it does: Saves/updates your authorization detail.
+The bot has to save your authorization detail before you can use it to do absensi.
+The authorization detail is associated with your LINE account.
+Please don't use this on device that is not your own because doing so has large consequences.

 ## `*deauth`

 Usage: `*deauth`

-What it does: Removes/forgets the authorization detail previously entered by your LINE account.
+What it does: Removes/forgets the authorization detail previously associated with your LINE account.

 ## `!` (key absen identifier)